-- for the purposes of equal opportunities monitoring - in our attendance management procedures - to determine reasonable adjustments - to monitor and record COVID-19 infections see appendix page 8
+- for the purposes of equal opportunities monitoring - to determine reasonable adjustments

-We do not need your consent if we use special categories of personal data in order to carry out our legal obligations or exercise specific rights under employment law.
+We do not need your consent if we use special categories of personal data in order to carry out our legal obligations or exercise specific rights under employment law, which also relates to volunteering.
 However, we may ask for your consent to allow us to process certain particularly sensitive data.
 If this occurs, you will be made fully aware of the reasons for the processing.
 As with all cases of seeking consent from you, you will have full control over your decision to give or withhold consent and there will be no consequences where consent is withheld.
 Consent, once given, may be withdrawn at any time.
 There will be no consequences where consent is withdrawn.